Malayala Manorama: Beginnings in Kottayam

-Malayala Manorama Company is a private LLC corporation, owned by the Kandathil family, incorporated by Kandathil Varghese Mappillai at Kottayam in south-western Kerala on 14 March 1888.
+Malayala Manorama Company is a private LLC corporation, owned by the Kandathil family, an aristocratic Malankara Orthodox Syrian Christian family, incorporated by Kandathil Varghese Mappillai at Kottayam in south-western Kerala on 14 March 1888.
 The company started with one hundred shares of ₹100 each.
 The investors paid in four equal instalments.
-With the first instalment, the company brought a Hopkinson and Cope press, made in London.
+With the first instalment, the company brought a London-made Hopkinson and Cope press.
 A local craftsman, Konthi Achari, was hired to make Malayalam types for the imported press.

 Varghese Mappillai had worked for a year as editor of Kerala Mitram, a Malayalam newspaper run by Gujarati businessman Devji Bhimji, in Cochin and he took over the same position for Manorama.
 The Maharajah of Travancore Moolam Thirunal approved the logo of the newspaper which was a slight modification of the Travancore Coat of Arms.

-The first issue was published on 22 March 1890 from M.D Seminary, Kottayam, while the town was hosting a popular cattle fair.
+The first issue was published on 22 March 1890 from Orthodox Theological Seminary, Kottayam, while the town was hosting a popular cattle fair.
 It was a four-page weekly newspaper, published on Saturdays.
 The weekly newspaper became a bi-weekly in 1901, a tri-weekly on 2 July 1918 and a daily on 2 July 1928.
-After Varghese Mappillai death in 1904, his nephew K. C. Mammen Mappillai took over as editor.
+After Varghese Mappillai's death in 1904, his nephew K. C. Mammen Mappillai took over as editor.

 In 1938, Travancore state proscribed Malayala Manorama on charges of publishing news against the Diwan; Mammen Mappillai was convicted and imprisoned.
 Malayala Manorama re-commenced regular publication in 1947 after the Indian independence and the Diwan's downfall.

 On Mammen Mappillai's death, his eldest son K. M. Cheriyan took over as the Editor-in-Chief in 1954.
 At this time, Malayala Manorama was produced in a single edition in Kottayam with a circulation of 28,666 copies.

-By the late 1950s, Manorama steadily increased circulation and overtook Mathrubhumi in circulation, the dominant Malayalam daily at the time.
+By the late 1950s, Manorama steadily increased circulation and overtook in circulation Mathrubhumi, the dominant Malayalam daily at the time.